 Leave your routines at home

 Whether it’s skincare, gadget based or even outfit based – this will just add to the unnecessary baggage you’re trying to cram in.
-Only bring essentials from your routine if needs be – a favourite facial scrub or moisturiser, your digital camera or action cam (not both!) and a pair of your favorite sneakers that will match all your outfits.
+Only bring essentials from your routine if needs be – a favourite facial scrub or moisturiser, your digital camera or action cam (not both!) and a pair of your favourite sneakers that will match all your outfits.
 You can save weight and space by purchasing your non-essential toiletries when you arrive – shampoo, conditioner and shower gel are even sometimes provided by your hotel (another reason for point 2!)

 If you need to bring it all, purchase a mini wash bag and your find your items in mini-size so they will pass the TSA check, but also, you can leave your miniatures bag inside your cabin bag and not need to pack them ever again (just remember to replace them as they run out!)
 In here, you can also store a few Ziploc bags which you can put your leakables in, and also keep your dirty laundry away from your fresh clothes.

-A recent study by US company, Trunk Club, shows that 62% of Americans overpack when they’re traveling, with a third of the people who were surveyed admitting that they pack their cases less than 24 hours before they travel!
+A recent study by US company, Trunk Club, shows that 62% of Americans overpack when they’re travelling, with a third of the people who were surveyed admitting that they pack their cases less than 24 hours before they travel!
 Clothing was the most overpacked item, with many admitting that they packed too many jackets, long-sleeved shirts and socks.
 This does more to justify making lists and laying your clothes out on your bed before you go, finding the weakest links in your outfits before packing them.

 Another interesting thing people do when packing, is pile in the home comforts.
-If you’re traveling to a country you think you’ll struggle to find the only brand of tea bags or table sauce you like, some people are known to pack these from home.
+If you’re travelling to a country you think you’ll struggle to find the only brand of tea bags or table sauce you like, some people are known to pack these from home.
 While it’s not the worst idea if you love your specifics, it gives you an opportunity to try different things if you don’t, and also eliminates any chance of arriving to your destination and your clothes being covered in ketchup and vinegar!

 So, if you’ve got a trip coming up soon, why not try out some of these packing tips and see how much room you can save in your case…for souvenirs!